 Nestle says horsemeat scandal bad for whole industry

-VEVEY, Switzerland Feb 14 (Reuters) - Nestle SA said a growing scandal in Europe about the use of horsemeat in products labelled as beef hurts the whole industry even though the world's biggest food company is not directly affectd.
+VEVEY, Switzerland (Reuters) - Nestle SA (NESN.VX) said a growing scandal in Europe over the use of horsemeat in products labeled as beef hurts the whole industry even though the world's biggest food company is not directly affected.

 Nestle, which sold the rights to the Findus brand in most of Europe in 2000 but retained them in Switzerland, launched a campaign this week to reassure consumers that Swiss Findus products were only made from Swiss beef.